Shopify/product-taxonomy/README.md

 # Shopify's Standard Product Taxonomy ([v0.0.1](./VERSION))

 Shopify's public product taxonomy serves as an open-source, standardized, and global classification of products sold on Shopify.
 Composed of product categories, attributes, and attribute values, the taxonomy is leveraged across Shopify and is integrated with numerous marketplaces.
-To learn more, and to request early access on your Shopify store, refer to our [help docs](https://help.shopify.com/manual/products/details/product-category).
+To learn more, visit our [help docs](https://help.shopify.com/manual/products/details/product-type); to request early access, fill out the form [here](http://shopify.com/editions/winter2024#new-taxonomy).

 ## Currently Supported Verticals